rust-lang/rust-forge/src/compiler/steering-meeting/submit.md

 # Submitting a proposal

-If you would like to submit a proposal to the steering meeting for group discusison, read on!
+If you would like to submit a proposal to the steering meeting for group discussion, read on!
 This page has all the details.

 ## TL;DR